 In my experience there is nothing outside of me that holds the key to “How to Be Happy” within.
 Happiness is an internal function that we connect to when we recognize the inherent value of our essential being, which does not need to become "something" or "somebody" to trust that it is loved, valuable and without lack.

 As I observed my thoughts, feelings, beliefs and choices, I realized that they were like ripples on a lake, life’s drama being played out, forming patterns of disturbance on what was only a very thin layer of my consciousness.
-What lay beneath was the stillness of the unchartered depth of my subconscious mind.
+What lay beneath was the unchartered depth of my subconscious mind.

 Fortunately, Emotional Freedom Techniques came to me and soon became my favorite tool for diving into the murky waters of my subconscious mind.
 I made important self discoveries.